 This process takes the capture from c:\temp\sccmclient with executable file as ccmsetup.exe and place the intune package into win32_apps folder.

 Once the file is ready ,use that to create win32 app in intune.

-Following is the information that i have used to create win32 app in intune . with this method ,ccmsetup will not connect to CMG to download the contents files and it will recognize the required source files already exist in local cache that was deployed by win32 app.
+Following is the information that i have used to create win32 app in intune . with this method ,ccmsetup will not connect to CMG to download the source files and it will recognize that the required source files already exist in local cache that was deployed by win32 app.

 This method helps you to reduce the time for downloading the full source files from CMG and also reduce cost .Charges are based on data flowing out of Azure (egress or download).Any data flows into Azure are free (ingress or upload).

 ccmsetup.exe /nocrlcheck /mp:https://SCCM.CLOUDAPP.NET/CCM_Proxy_MutualAuth/72057594037928694 CCMHTTPSSTATE=31 CCMHOSTNAME=SCCM.CLOUDAPP.NET/CCM_Proxy_MutualAuth/62057594037928694 SMSSiteCode=PS1 AADTENANTID=6007305e-2664-4e6b-b9a4-c4d5ccfd1524 AADCLIENTAPPID=1c5a28b2-9d0a-482d-8553-7cb0d4897512 AADRESOURCEURI=https://ConfigMgrService